triples19/triple/README.md

 ## Current Status

-As a game engine developed by a single person, Triple provides a limit amount of features today as shown below:
+As a game engine developed by a single person, Triple provides a small set of features today as shown below:

 * **Module**: Using C++20 Modules for better code structure and faster compile time
 * **Data**: Component memory management based on Archetypes